BulletGen: Improving 4D Reconstruction with Bullet-Time Generation: Introduction

 \section{Introduction}

-The task of 3D reconstruction from color images is fundamental to computer vision, with a variety of solutions being proposed over the years~\cite{kerbl3Dgaussians, nerf, schoenberger2016sfm, schoenberger2016mvs}.
+The task of 3D reconstruction from color images is fundamental to computer vision, and a variety of solutions have been proposed over the years~\citep{kerbl3Dgaussians, nerf, schoenberger2016sfm, schoenberger2016mvs}.
 While impressive strides have been made towards improving both the completeness and accuracy of results, most methods and datasets focus exclusively on static scenes.
 However, the real world is dynamic, and the ability to reconstruct dynamic content opens up many new opportunities in immersive media generation and robotics.

-The reconstruction of dynamic scenes presents a very challenging 4D problem, as it requires reasoning about both geometry and motion of the scene.
-This is exacerbated by the fact that traditional 4D reconstruction methods require capturing multi-view images of dynamic scenes with expensive camera rigs~\cite{orts2016holoportation,joo2015panoptic}, resulting in limited amount of useful datasets for algorithm development and evaluation.
-Therefore, building on developments in novel 3D scene representations~\cite{kerbl3Dgaussians, nerf}, the attention of the research community in recent years has focused on 4D reconstruction from single-view monocular videos~\cite{luiten2023dynamic, park2021nerfies, Wu_2024_CVPR}.
-But, as a monocular video only observes the scene from a single viewpoint at any given timestep, the problem of 4D reconstruction in this context is heavily under-constrained.
-As a consequence, existing methods can only find locally optimal solutions, and fail when synthesizing novel views substantially deviating from the training set views (Fig.~\ref{fig:teaser}).

-Motivated by breakthroughs in learning priors from large-scale data, many recent methods have sought to mitigate the local minima problem by leveraging generative models -- particularly diffusion-based methods~\cite{gen3c, dimensionx, vanhoorick2024gcd} -- to constrain the output to lie in the distribution of natural images.
-However, in the majority of cases, these methods only predict 2D projections of a dynamic scene, and therefore fail to take advantage of the efficient rendering and global consistency advantages provided by 3D scene representations that are optimized per-scene, such as Neural Radiance Fields (NeRFs)~\cite{nerf} and 3D Gaussians~\cite{kerbl3Dgaussians}.
-In this paper, we propose a method to incorporate these 2D projections into a consistent and plausible 4D reconstruction.

-Our method, termed \textit{BulletGen}, uses a video diffusion model to generate novel views for selected frozen timesteps -- so-called bullet times~\cite{liang2024btimer,iButter}.
-The diffusion model is conditioned on a rendered frame along with natural language image captions from the input video.
-The generated views are then used to iteratively supervise a global 3D representation.
-This latter step is achieved by accurately tracking and aligning the generated views to the input coordinate frame, and by using a novel reconstruction loss based on photometric, perceptual, semantic, and depth errors.
-By repeating this process for different time stamps, the initially inconsistent 2D projections are robustly incorporated into a consistent dynamic 3D reconstruction.
-We use 3D Gaussians as the underlying scene representation, but our method is general and could work with any differentiable 3D representation.